daswisher/misw9423.github.io/_posts/2014-08-29-LEDs-and-Buttons.md

 {% endhighlight %}

+Setup is used to establish which pins are going to be used, as well as their function as either input or output pins.
+Loop is what is going to run the entire system.
+Everything that you would want your Arduino to do would go inside that loop function and would run endlessly until the Arduino loses power.

 ![Arduino](/assets/BareMinimum.jpg)

 <a href="http://arduino.cc/en/Tutorial/Blink">Blink</a> is the part where we actually begin hooking things up to the Arduino board. we have an LED on a 220 ohm resistor connected to pin 9 on the Arduino.
-The point of this tutorial is to demonstrate how output works and apply it to an LED.
+The point of this tutorial is to demonstrate how output works with application to an LED.
 This project turns the LED on and off with a delay(1000) where the 1000 is the number of milliseconds the delay will last each time the LED is toggled.

 ![](/assets/Blink.jpg)

-<a href="http://arduino.cc/en/Tutorial/DigitalReadSerial">Digital Read Serial</a> is where we begin to work with input.
+<a href="http://arduino.cc/en/Tutorial/DigitalReadSerial">Digital Read Serial</a> begins to work with input.
 Buttons generally only output binary values: 0 for off/false, 1 (or any non-zero value) for on/true.
 After we open up the <a href="http://arduino.cc/en/guide/Environment">Serial Monitor</a>, we can view the state of the button to check whether or not it is being pressed.
 Since the delay is so small, it's possible to observe <a href="http://en.wikipedia.org/wiki/Switch#Contact_bounce">bouncing</a>.
 When using a button for input, there are two common ways to avoid interference from bouncing (this is called "debouncing").

 Method 1: Setup a <a href="http://en.wikipedia.org/wiki/Pull-up_resistor">pull-down</a> circuit and add a capacitor.